MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ### Filter functions

 The filter functions in DAX return specific data types, look up values in related tales, and filter by related values.
 The lookup functions work by using tables and relationships, like a database.
 The filtering functions let you manipulate data context to create dynamic calculations.
 For more information, see [Filter functions](filter-functions-dax.md).

+### Financial functions

+The financial functions in DAX are used in formulas that perform financial calculations, such as net present value and rate of return.
+These functions are similar to financial functions used in Microsoft Excel.
+For more information, see [Financial functions](financial-functions-dax.md).

 ### Information functions